Remi Barclay Messenger: Career

-In late 1967, Barclay moved to New York and joined The Performance Group as a foundation member, an ensemble of performers under the Director Richard Schechner.
+In late 1967, Barclay moved to New York and joined the Performance Group as a foundation member, an ensemble of performers under the Director Richard Schechner.
 Schechner, inter alia, adapted Greek classic myths for contemporary audiences including Dionysus in '69.
-This production was particularly controversial and was much commented on by some of the critics.
+This production was particularly controversial and was much commented on by critics.

 In 1971, the actors Louis Zorich and his wife, Olympia Dukakis, founded a theatre ensemble which included Barclay, Jason Bosseau, Gerald Fierst and 12 other actors and designers.
 Naming themselves Whole Theatre, they based themselves in Montclair, New Jersey.
 In the two decades of this theatre, they presented plays, and were supported by the local community and the theatre community of New York and New Jersey.
 In 1975 and 1976, the company received over 120 donors as well as funding from the New Jersey State Council on the Arts and the Rockefeller Brothers Fund.

-In 1989, Remi Barclay was listed as one of the three directors of the company alongside Olymypia Dukakis as Artistic Director and Gerald Fierst as co-director with Barclay of Education and Outreach.
+In 1989, Remi Barclay was listed as one of the three directors of the company alongside Olymypia Dukakis as artistic director and Gerald Fierst as co-director with Barclay of education and outreach.

 She wrote and performed The Courage to Fly Through The Wind Of Your Dreams for Columbia University in 1987.
 She is a registered drama therapist.
 She has taught at Rutgers University and is on the faculty of schools and institutions around New Jersey.
 She also worked with Living Stage Theatre Company in Washington DC.
 She is director of the Whole Theater's social action company Thunder In The Light.

 Whole Theatre, under Remi Barclay's and Gerald Fierst's direction, developed community theatre classes for all ages with the assistance of fellow actors, when the company was not in a season of performances.

-Concurrently with Whole Theatre, in 1988 Barclay joined with Dukakis, Leslie Avaysian, and Joan MacIntosh to create a performance ensemble improvising and exploring themes from the Mesopotamian myth of the goddess Inanna, Queen of Heaven and her sister Ereshkigal, Queen of the Underworld, as they inform the lives of modern women and men.
+Concurrently with Whole Theatre, in 1988 Barclay joined with Dukakis, Leslie Avaysian, and Joan MacIntosh to create a performance ensemble, Voices of Earth, improvising and exploring themes from the Mesopotamian myth of the goddess Inanna, Queen of Heaven, and her sister Ereshkigal, Queen of the Underworld, as they inform the lives of modern women and men.
 The group created workshops at the Omega Institute, the Public Theatre in New York, Smith College, Williams College in Massachusetts, and other places.

 In 1995, the American Conservatory Theater at the Yerba Buena Center for the Arts in San Francisco, presented Euripides' Hecuba adapted by Timberlake Wertenbaker.
 Barclay performed in every show as part of the ensemble alongside Viola Davis.
 Barclay was also understudy to Olympia Dukakis who played Hecuba.
 As understudy, Barclay performed eight public performances in the lead role.